Olive oil: Adulteration

 There have been allegations, particularly in Italy and Spain, that regulation can be sometimes lax and corrupt.
 Major shippers are claimed to routinely adulterate olive oil so that only about 40% of olive oil sold as "extra virgin" in Italy actually meets the specification.
-In some cases, colza oil (extracted from rapeseed) with added colour and flavor has been labeled and sold as olive oil.
+In some cases, colza oil (extracted from rapeseed) with added color and flavor has been labeled and sold as olive oil.
 This extensive fraud prompted the Italian government to mandate a new labeling law in 2007 for companies selling olive oil, under which every bottle of Italian olive oil would have to declare the farm and press on which it was produced, as well as display a precise breakdown of the oils used, for blended oils.
 In February 2008, however, EU officials took issue with the new law, stating that under EU rules such labeling should be voluntary rather than compulsory.
 Under EU rules, olive oil may be sold as Italian even if it only contains a small amount of Italian oil.

-Extra virgin olive oil has strict requirements and is checked for "sensory defects" that include: rancid, fusty, musty, winey (vinegary) and muddy sediment.
+Extra-virgin olive oil has strict requirements and is checked for "sensory defects" that include: rancid, fusty, musty, winey (vinegary), and muddy sediment.
 These defects can occur for different reasons.
 The most common are: